Join the 'Herpes Simplex Dendritic Keratitis' group to help and get support from people like you.

 -- You may be wary about applying those new eyedrops prescribed by your doctor.
 The Cleveland Clinic recommends: Use warm water and soap to wash your hands, then dry with a clean towel.
 Either grab a mirror or lie down before applying the medicine.
 Look up at the ceiling, then use one hand to pull down the lower eyelid.
 Hold the medicine in your other hand, resting on your forehead if needed.
 Without letting the tip of the bottle or tube touch the eye, gently place the medicine inside your lower eyelid.
 Then close your eye.
 If you are taking both an ointment and an eye drop, put the eye drop in first.
 Wait about five minutes before applying the ointment.
 Read more

-Related support groups: Eye Conditions, Glaucoma, Eye Dryness/Redness, Glaucoma (Open Angle), Macular Degeneration, Conjunctivitis, Conjunctivitis - Bacterial, Blepharitis, Keratitis, Corneal Abrasion, Ocular Herpes Simplex, Corneal Ulcer, Glaucoma/Intraocular Hypertension, Eye Redness/Itching, Conjunctivitis - Allergic, Seasonal Allergic Conjunctivitis, Blepharoconjunctivitis, Glaucoma (Narrow Angle), Herpes Simplex Dendritic Keratitis, Keratoconjunctivitis
+Related support groups: Eye Conditions, Glaucoma, Eye Dryness/Redness, Macular Degeneration, Glaucoma (Open Angle), Conjunctivitis, Conjunctivitis - Bacterial, Blepharitis, Keratitis, Corneal Abrasion, Ocular Herpes Simplex, Corneal Ulcer, Glaucoma/Intraocular Hypertension, Eye Redness/Itching, Conjunctivitis - Allergic, Seasonal Allergic Conjunctivitis, Blepharoconjunctivitis, Glaucoma (Narrow Angle), Herpes Simplex Dendritic Keratitis, Glaucoma with Pupillary Block